 "Crying doesn't help, you know."

 A voice echoed within the small room, making Tsuna go completely still, tightening his grasp on the covers.
-The child, just six years old, snapped his head up to glance around the room, and sat up, thinking that perhaps the boogieman had finally come for him to take him far away.
+The child, just six years old, snapped his head up to glance around the room, and sat up, thinking that perhaps the boogieman had finally come for him to take him far away before his sickness did.
 However, he saw no one and tilted his head in confusion.
 Maybe he was imagining things?
 Hearing voices?
 Had this disease really taken him?

 The younger Tsuna felt his chest flutter at those words, had his prayers been answered?
 Sitting further up on the bed, he tried to crawl over, ignoring all the tubes that were attached to his arms and body, and accidentally moved one of the machines with him in his struggle.
-He wanted to get closer to see the other, but regardless of his struggle, those machines held him back.
+He wanted to get closer to see the other, but regardless of his struggle, those machines held him back and the tugs against his skin burned.
 Along with moving, his body just ached worse than before, forcing his already weakened muscles to work.
 After all, he wasn't supposed to be moving at all, at least, that was what the doctors said.

 The older Tsuna simply sighed at the sight and moved close enough to settle next to the bed with the mattress creaking at the extra weight.
 He reached over to push back the child's bangs to get a better look of himself and couldn't help but crack a smile at the innocence that shone in those eyes, stroking a cheek gently.
 To think this was how he looked a long time ago, but no longer, he had lost that innocence from his world a long time ago.
 Still, he couldn't help but react in kindness compared to his usual cruelty.
 Was it because this was a younger version of himself or was it because of those eyes?
 Whatever it may be, it didn't matter.
 It meant the same thing to him.